MakieOrg/Makie.jl/docs/src/makielayout/llegend.md

 ![example legend alignment](example_legend_alignment.svg)

-## Creating legend entries manually
+## Creating Legend Entries Manually

 Sometimes you might want to construct legend entries from scratch to have maximum control.
 So far you can use `LineElement`s, `MarkerElement`s or `PolyElement`s.